OpenF2/F2/docs/src/app-development.md

 ### Keeping JavaScript Clean

 Adhering to one of the [OpenAjax Alliance](http://www.openajax.org/) goals, F2 also promotes the concept of an uncluttered global javascript namespace.
-For Container and App developers alike, this means following this spec closely and ensuring javascript code is contained inside [closures](http://jibbering.com/faq/notes/closures/) or is extended as a new namespace on `F2`.
+For Container and App Developers alike, this means following this spec closely and ensuring javascript code is contained inside [closures](http://jibbering.com/faq/notes/closures/) or is extended as a new namespace on `F2`.

 To ensure javascript bundled with F2 apps executes in a javascript closure, [follow the guidelines](#app-class) for the `appclass.js` file and one of the two patterns described (prototypal inheritance or module).